artermi/artermi.github.io/index.md

 # Hello, thank you for your visiting.

 I am still constructing this page.
-You may contact me with my email:
+You may contact me with my email: <br>
 Colin.Cleveland.formal [at] gmail [dot] com